squadster/squadster-api/README.md

 cp .env.sample .env
 ```

-Edit `.env` file and specify all variables marked as `# required`, others are optional, some heve default values.
+Then edit `.env` file and change variables if needed.

 Then install dependencies and create database: